 I am selling my flat.
 I had a double glazing fitted in June 2006, but did not receive a FENSA certificate or Building Regulation Certificate.
 My purchaser’s lender, Barclays are being problematic.
 The Hatch and Old Basing solicitor who is on the Barclays conveyancing panel is recommending indemnity insurance as a solution but Barclays are insisting on a building regulation certificate.
 Why do Barclays have a conveyancing panel if they don't accept advice from them?

 It is probably the case that Barclays have referred the matter to their valuer.
 The reason why Barclays may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-My wife and I are selling our property in Hatch and Old Basing and the buyers lawyers are claiming that there is a possibility that the property was constructed on contaminated land.
-A local lawyer would know this is not the case.
-It does beg the question why the buyers used a web based conveyancing practice as opposed to a conveyancing solicitor in Hatch and Old Basing.
-Having lived in Hatch and Old Basing for three years we know of no issue.
-Is it a good idea to get in touch with our local Authority to get clarification need.
+My wife and I are planning on selling our home in Hatch and Old Basing and the buyers lawyers are claiming that there is a possibility that the property was constructed land that was not decontaminated.
+Any high street Hatch and Old Basing conveyancer would know that there is no such problem.
+It does beg the question why the buyers used a nationwide conveyancing practice rather than a conveyancing solicitor in Hatch and Old Basing.
+We have lived in Hatch and Old Basing for six years we know that this is a non issue.
+Do we contact our local Authority to seek confirmation that there is no issue.

-It sounds as though you may have a conveyancing firm already.
-Are they able to advise?
-You should enquire of your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)
+It would appear that you have a conveyancing firm already.
+What do they say?
+You need to check with your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same illness)